mbhynes/skelo/README.md

 Length: 3959, dtype: float64
 ```

 - These probabilities are also available using the `predict_proba` or `predict` classifier methods, as shown below.
-What distinguishes `transform` from `predict_proba` is that `predict_proba` and `predict` return predictions that only use past data (i.e. you cannot cheat by leaking future data into the forecast), while `transform` may be used to compute ratings that "peak" into the future and could return new ratings with updates using a match outcome as of the the match start timestamp, since the match start is typically a more convenient timestamp to index data with
+What distinguishes `transform` from `predict_proba` is that `predict_proba` and `predict` return predictions that only use past data (i.e. you cannot cheat by leaking future data into the forecast), while `transform(X, strict_past_data=False).` may be used to compute ratings that "peak" into the future and could return new ratings with updates using a match outcome as of the the match start timestamp, since the match start time is typically a more convenient timestamp with which to index and manipulate data.
 ```
 >>> model.predict_proba(df)